 The course is open to native and all native and non-native speakers of English who meet the course requirements and have the great desire to teach and learn.
 International applicants are very welcome to join our course.
 All you need is a good enough level of English in the four skills: reading, writing, speaking and listening, with particularly strong, fluent and accurate speaking and writing skills.
 As a guideline, you should have IELTS 7.

-The course is a practical course aimed at provided you with the teaching skills you will need to work as an EFL teacher.
+The course is a practical course aimed at providing you with the teaching skills you will need to work as an EFL teacher.
 You will cover the basics of English grammar and pronunciation on the course and how to teach them.
-You will also receive a Pre-Course Study Pack, which is aimed at helping you improve your level of English grammar and the terminology.
+You will also receive a Pre-Course Study Pack, which is aimed at helping you improve your level of English grammar and terminology.

 You are expected to attend all ‘input’ sessions and 5 teaching practice sessions.
 This is a Trinity requirement.
 If there is a very valid reason or exceptional circumstances for not attending, we will do our best to accommodate, but you should make every effort to come to all sessions.
 This is a practical course and not one that you can simply get the notes from someone else to swot up.

-they are not recognised by employers so an online course will not usually allow you to teach EFL in reputable schools.
+most other online courses are not recognised by employers so an online course will not usually allow you to teach EFL in reputable schools.

 ours is a ‘practical’ course and includes the teaching of classes to ‘real’ students, which together with the observation and feedback by experienced teacher trainers and the continuous reflection and quest for improvement based on the trainers’ guidance during the course, is so important in becoming a competent teacher.
-You will not get that on an online course!

-We dedicate a session on the course to job opportunities, career paths in the international education business and CPD.
+We dedicate a session on the course to job opportunities, career paths in the international education business, and CPD.